Program Highlights & Benefits

 What You Learn

-The Master of Arts with a concentration in Pedagogy leads to an advanced degree and initial teacher certification in middle grades (4-8), secondary (6-12), or a P-12 fields (except special education).
-The program is intended for those who have demonstrated content expertise in one of the teaching areas for middle grades (4-8), secondary (6-12), and all P-12 fields (except special education) and would now like to become certified to teach that subject.
-Graduates of this program will enter the profession at the master’s degree level (T5) and garner a higher compensation than those who enter at the bachelor’s degree level.
+The Master of Arts with a concentration in Pedagogy leads to an advanced degree and initial teacher certification in most Middle Grades (4-8), Secondary (6-12), or P-12 fields.
+The program is intended for those who have demonstrated content expertise in a Middle Grades, Secondary or P-12 field and would like to become certified to teach that subject in Georgia.
+Graduates of this program will enter the profession at the master’s degree level (T5).

 How You Learn